-- Selective Market Intelligence to fill the gaps uncovered in the interviews.
-Translate these learnings into ?What It Takes to Win? statements.
+- Selective market intelligence to fill the gaps uncovered in the interviews and generate learnings that can be translated into “what it takes to win” statements.

 With this completed diagnostic, your team can now set objectives, establish metrics, define initiatives, and begin the tasks of making profitable growth happen.